lebeanshoe/obsidian-ipa-picker/README.md

 This is a sample plugin for Obsidian (https://obsidian.md).

-This project uses Typescript to provide type checking and documentation.
+This project uses TypeScript to provide type checking and documentation.
-The repo depends on the latest plugin API (obsidian.d.ts) in Typescript Definition format, which contains TSDoc comments describing what it does.
+The repo depends on the latest plugin API (obsidian.d.ts) in TypeScript Definition format, which contains TSDoc comments describing what it does.

-**Note:** The Obsidian API is still in early alpha and is subject to change at any time!

 This sample plugin demonstrates some of the basic functionality the plugin API can do.
 - Adds a ribbon icon, which shows a Notice when clicked.